Each of us is unique in our own way. We all have different thoughts, feelings, and behaviors that sum up our personalities.

 - Keep your emotions in check

-Things to take care about your body language:
+Things to take care of your body language:

 - Sit or stand upright